mozilla/build-proxxy/README.md

 Building an AMI
 ---------------

-The main config is at `ansible/group_vars/vagrant-secrets`, encrypted using [Ansible Vault](http://docs.ansible.com/playbooks_vault.html).
+The main config is at `ansible/group_vars/vagrant`, encrypted using [Ansible Vault](http://docs.ansible.com/playbooks_vault.html).

 View / edit secrets in $EDITOR:

-    $ ansible-vault edit ansible/group_vars/vagrant-secrets
+    $ ansible-vault edit --vault-password-file=.vaultpass ansible/group_vars/vagrant

-Provision a fresh VM with secrets (will ask for vault password):

-    $ SECRETS=1 vagrant up

 Then:

+    $ vagrant provision
     $ vagrant ssh
     $ cd /opt/proxxy
     $ make packer-build

-You should see an AMI ID when the build is complete.
+You should see AMI IDs when the build is complete.

 Packer build can sometimes freeze; you can hit `^C` and wait for Packer to clean up temporary EC2 keypair and security group, then try again.